About Us: History

 The school catered to children from 3 years and offered programs based on rhythmic and creative expressions to bring out the natural ability to move freely and easily, developing a strong foundation in technique.
 Flora believes that technical training combined with the development of personality, expression, and confidence are some important qualities dancers must continually work on.
 Other program included dance (modern,/contemporary / jazz, ballet, folk/Afro-Caribbean) and drama.

-The school of dance staged recitals annually as well as participated in a national creative dance competitions.
+The school of dance staged recitals annually, run summer dance intensive as well as participated in a national creative dance competitions.

 The main aims (and still are) were to: